botman/botman/readme-telegram.md

 To let your Telegram Bot know, how it can communicate with your BotMan bot, you have to register the URL where BotMan is running at, with Telegram.

-You can do this by sending a `POST` request to this url:
+You can do this by sending a `POST` request to this URL:

 `https://api.telegram.org/bot<YOUR-TELEGRAM-TOKEN-HERE>/setWebhook`